maximelovino/YellowSpark/README.md

 We added some calculated features to our dataset as well.
 First of all, we don't like ["retard units"](https://en.wikipedia.org/wiki/Imperial_units) so we added a `trip_distance_km` column to have the distance converted to kilometers.
 Then, we added the `average_speed_kmh` computed from `trip_time_in_secs` and `trip_distance_km`.
 The speed will used for one of our analysis as well as for filtering out bad data.

 Then, we used the boroughs boundaries we had at our disposal and the pickup/dropoff longitude/latitude of the dataset to add `pickup_borough` and `dropoff_borough`.
 These two columns will also be used for filtering out bad data and one of our analysis.
+This is done using ESRI Geometry and is extracted from the project PDF.

 Finally, for the fares part, we added `taxi_revenue` which is the sum of the fare and the tip for a ride and as such it computes the amount that goes in the driver's pocket for the ride.